affinda/affinda-python/docs/models.md

  processing is complete.
 :vartype wait: bool
 :ivar reject_duplicates: If "true", parsing will fail when the uploaded document is duplicate of an existing document.
-If "false" (default), will parse the document normally whether its a duplicate or not.
+If "false", will parse the document normally whether its a duplicate or not.
+If not provided, will fallback to the workspace settings.
 :vartype reject_duplicates: bool
 :ivar language: Language code in ISO 639-1 format.
 Must specify zh-cn or zh-tw for Chinese.
 :vartype language: str